alireza-rafeezadeh/weather_app/README.md

 ## Backend

 [Weather Api](https://www.weatherapi.com) was used to for the remote data.
-You will need an access key to get the app workingl.
+You will need an access key to get the app working.

 ## Download